ThunderbornSakana/SHy/README.md

 # SHy
-Implementation for the paper: Self-Explaining Hypergraph Neural Networks for Diagnosis Prediction
+Implementation for the paper: Self-Explaining Hypergraph Neural Networks for Diagnosis Prediction.

 ## Requirements
 - Python 3.7.13